navidrome/website/content/en/docs/Installation/linux.md

 ### Create Configuration File

-In the working directory, `/var/lib/navidrome` create a new file named `navidrome.toml` with the following settings.
+In the directory `/etc/navidrome` create a new file named `navidrome.toml` with the following settings.

 ```toml
 MusicFolder = "<library_path>"